Tonexus/halt/docs/algebraic_data_types.md

 ##### Enums and keyword equivalencies

-All keyword types are simply enums with additional functionality provided by interfaces (TODO page on this).
+All keyword types are simply unique enums with additional functionality provided by interfaces (TODO page on this).
 For instance, `N2`, defined as `[(), ()]` is equivalent to `Bool`, and `N256` is equivalent to `U8` and `S8`.

 ##### Singleton canonicalization

-Any singleton implicitly labeled compositional type is equivalent to its constituent type.
+Any implicitly labeled singleton type is equivalent to its constituent type.
 In other words, the types `A`, `(A)`, `(_1: A)`, `[A]`, and `[_1: A]` are all equivalent, and may be treated as the type `A`.
-An implication of canonicalization is that every function is an arity-1 function with its sole parameter being a tuple.
-Furthermore, parentheses and square brackets can be naturally used for both grouping expressions and constructing products and sums, as the expression `[10 + (5 + 5)]` is equivalent to `[10 + 10]`, which is equivalent to `20`.
+An interesting implication of canonicalization is that every function is an arity-1 function with its sole parameter being a tuple.
+Furthermore, parentheses and square brackets can be naturally used for both grouping expressions and for constructing products and sums, as the expression `[10 + (5 + 5)]` is equivalent to `[10 + 10]`, which is equivalent to `20`.

 ##### Automatic conversion of sums

-Canoncialization may seem to contradict the implicit instantiate of sums.
+Canonicalization may seem to contradict the instatiation of implicitly labelled sums.
 In the example with sums, `[value]` must have type `[Type2]`, which is equivalent to `Type2`, but it is assigned to a variable of type `[Type1, Type2, ...]`.
-In Halt, an explicitly labeled sum value may be automatically converted to a sum with additional summands as long as the source labels and types match the destination labels and types.
-Implicitly labeled sum values without redundant types may be converted to an implicitly labeled sum of the same types but with a different label order.
+In Halt, a choice may be automatically converted to a choice with additional summands as long as the source labels and types match a subset of the destination labels and types.
+Implicitly labeled sum values without redundant types may be converted to an implicitly labeled sum of the same types but with a different implicit label order.